Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Enhance Code for SaaS or Enterprise/Add data persistence and online users (Cursor AI).md

 Then test out the app works at the app level.
 Then test the remote version harness (either test-api/ or configure to be in test mode, depending on your tech stack).

-While testing user creation and logging in, you should view the Mongo database simultaneously, perhaps using an app like Compass - or whichever database you use (MySQL, etc).
+While testing user creation and logging in, you should **view the Mongo database simultaneously**, perhaps using an app like Compass - or whichever database you use (MySQL, etc).
 You should see changes in regards to multiple users.
 For example, after signing up User A:
 ![[Pasted image 20260119054355.png]]

 ![[Pasted image 20260119054403.png]]